HelTecAutomation/Heltec-Hotspot-Docs/en/source/hotspot_faq.md

 &nbsp;

-#### Answer: There are many hotspots near by, why my hotspot has very little witness rewards?
+#### Question: There are many hotspots near by, why my hotspot has very little witness rewards?

 Answer: First of all, is your miner in the relayed state?